 This anecdotal push was all I needed to look deeper into garlic’s potential weight loss benefits.

-As it turns out, garlic doesn’t necessarily have a fat-burning effect, rather it has an anti-fat gain effect.
-The molecule allicin in garlic seems to be responsible for this (15).
+As it turns out, garlic doesn’t necessarily have a fat-burning effect, rather it has an anti-fat gain effect (15).

 Logically, it would make sense then to have garlic when you’re binging, or having a cheat day with lots of carbs.
 A cheat day with minimal fat gain, hooray.
-I’d go as far to say anytime you’re eating a lot of carbs, it’s a good idea to throw some garlic in there.
+Anytime you’re eating a lot of carbs, it’s a good idea to throw some garlic in there.